nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-09-30-install-tfs-2013-3-sharepoint-2013-windows-server-2012-r2-update-1/index.md

 ---
 title: Install of TFS 2013.3 with SharePoint 2013 on Windows Server 2012 R2 Update 1
-description: "Learn how to install TFS 2013.3 with SharePoint 2013 on Windows Server 2012 R2.
-Follow expert tips for a smooth setup and avoid common pitfalls!"
+description: Learn how to install TFS 2013.3 with SharePoint 2013 on Windows Server 2012 R2.
+Follow expert tips for a smooth setup and avoid common pitfalls!
 date: 2014-09-30
 creator: Martin Hinshelwood
 id: "10727"